flatironinstitute/cryojax-ensemble-optimization/README.md

 See the [input documentation](docs/dataset_simulation.md)

-## Reproducing Paper Results (TODO)
+## Reproducing Paper Results

-All the necessary data, atomic models, config files, and instructions to reproduce our results are available in Zenodo.
+All the necessary data, atomic models, config files, and instructions to reproduce our results are available in [Zenodo](https://doi.org/10.5281/zenodo.17420048).

 ## Contact